Reddey/dchelp/crew/special/index.md

 ![Chester McCoy](https://github.com/Reddey/dchelp/blob/master/crew/special/Chester_McCoy_Anim_Update1.gif?raw=true)

 Chester McCoy is a unique crewman (So far) as he can fulfill 2 jobs, either sourcing vehicles or weapons.
 Beware though as picking him twice will charge you the both times instead of only once.
-(20% If he is picked for both the Gunman role and Driver role)
+(20% If he is picked for both the Gunman role and Driver role).
+He is unlocked by buying the Bunker, Arena + his workshop or Avenger with the vehicle modification bay.

 ## -------------------------------------------------